gengshan-y/Aho-Corasick-Automaton/README.md

 # Aho-Corasick-Automaton
-An extra coursework for UCSD CSE100 Advanced Data Structures, SP16.
+Extra coursework for UCSD CSE100 Advanced Data Structures, SP16.
 The task is to implement Aho-Corasick Automation, and apply/benchmark on multiple pattern matching problems.